favrecr/resources/resourcegroups.md

 A resource group is a way for you to organize your account resources in customizable groupings so that you can quickly assign users access to more than one resource at a time.
 Any account resource that is managed by using {{site.data.keyword.Bluemix}} Identity and Access Management (IAM) access control belongs to a resource group within your account.
 The only exception is Kubernetes, which doesn't prompt you for a resource group assignment, but access to the service is controlled by using IAM roles.
 Cloud Foundry services are assigned to orgs and spaces and can't be added to a resource group.

-To start managing your resource groups, go to **Manage** > **Account** > **Account resources** > **Resource groups**.
+To start managing your resource groups, in the IBM Cloud console, go to **Manage** > **Account** > **Account resources** > **Resource groups**.
 You can create, view, and rename your resource groups, add resources and manage access to your resource groups.
 You can also delete any resource group only if it doesn't contain any resources, and it isn't the default resource group.
 For more information about working with resource groups, see [Best practices for organizing resources in resource groups](/docs/resources?topic=resources-bp_resourcegroups).

 ## Creating a resource group
 {: #create_rgs}